bitagoras/xtype/README.md

 7. Included checksum
 8. Datetime definition

+### Advantag of the subdivision

+The grammar is constructed in a way that the parsing efficiency is maximized.
+A parser for the UBN grammar has linear complexity and needs no memory stack or recursive calls.
+No stack overflow can happen, regardless of the hierarchical complexity of the data.
+UBN is more or less already parsed and resembles a syntax tree.
+The calculation of the size of a high dimensional array can be easily done by sequential multiplications with one CPU register.
+All tasks of the parser fits in the CPU cache.
+These requirements to the grammar justify the split point between the grammar and the meta language.

 Status
 ------

 UBN is under development.
-The grammar will be finalized at some point when it is consollidated that nothing important is missing.
+The grammar will be finalized soon at some point when it is consollidated that nothing important is missing.
 There will be no different versions for the core grammar.
 At the moment a flag for a beta status is set.
 The meta language, in contrast, will grow from time to time and new features will be added.
-A version number will show it's status.
+A version number will indicate it's status.

 Grammar (beta1)
 --------------

-The graphical representation of the grammar rules below should contain all information to enable programmers writing valid UBN files.
-All red round boxes represent data to be written.
+The graphical representation of the grammar rules below should contain all information to enable a programmer writing valid UBN files.
+The red round boxes represent data to be written.
 Single black characters inside are stored directly as ascii characters.
 Green boxes require nested grammer rules.

 <p align="center"><img src="https://raw.githubusercontent.com/bitagoras/Universal-Binary-Notation/master/UBN_file.png"></p>